-- 1.1 The Committee shall be appointed by the Board of Directors and consist of not less than three (3) members, all members must be non-executive directors, with a majority of whom should be Independent Directors. - 1.2 At least one (1) member of the Audit Committee :- - (a) must be a member of Malaysian Institute of Accountants; or - (b) if he is not a member of the Malaysian Institute of Accountants, he must have at least three (3) years working experience and :- - (i) he must have passed the examinations specified in Part I of the 1st Schedule of the Accountants Act, 1967; - (ii) he must be a member of one of the associations of accountants specified in Part II of the 1st Schedule of the Accountants Act, 1967; or - (c) fulfils such other requirements as prescribed or approved by Bursa Malaysia Securities Berhad. - 1.3 The Board of Directors must ensure that no alternate director is appointed as a member of the Audit Committee. - 1.4 The members of the Committee shall elect a Chairman from amongst their number who shall be an Independent Director. - 1.5 In the event of any vacancy in the Committee resulting in the number of members being reduced to below three (3), the Board of Directors must fill the vacancy within three (3) months.
+- 1.1 The Committee shall be appointed by the Board of Directors and consist of not less than three (3) members.
+All members must be non-executive directors, with a majority of whom should be Independent Directors. - 1.2 At least one (1) member of the Audit Committee : - (a) must be a member of the Malaysian Institute of Accountants; or - (b) if he is not a member of the Malaysian Institute of Accountants, he must have at least three (3) years working experience and :

+(i) he must have passed the examinations specified in Part I of the 1st Schedule of the 1st Schedule of the Accountants Act, 1967; or

+- the Accountants Act, 1967; - (ii) he must be a member of one of the associations of accountants specified in Part II of

+- (c) fulfils such other requirements as prescribed or approved by Bursa Malaysia Securities Berhad. - 1.3 The Board of Directors must ensure that no alternate director is appointed as a member of the Audit Committee. - 1.4 The members of the Committee shall elect a Chairman from amongst their members who shall be an Independent Director. - 1.5 In the event of any vacancy in the Committee resulting in the number of members being reduced to below three (3), the Board of Directors must fill the vacancy within three (3) months.